Fantasy Football Week 5: Early-season breakouts, busts highlight expert rankings questions

 - Stealing Signals, Ben Gretch's breakdown of every single game from Week 4, with stats, trade candidates and everything else you need to know

-- Dave Richard: I guess it's Jones, if he's there.
+- Dave: I guess it's Jones, if he's there.
 If not him then Jordan Howard or Jaylen Samuels.
 Unless you need a tight end, I don't think it's a bombastic waiver-wire week.

-- Heath Cummings: It's so dependent on your situation.
+- Heath: It's so dependent on your situation.
 If I'm not desperate for a starter at any position I'm going after Ronald Jones.
 If I really need a Week 5 receiver, I'm looking for Courtland Sutton or Auden Tate.

 - Jamey: I expect Gordon to lead the Chargers in carries and get 15-18 total touches.
 I like him as quality No. 2 running back against the Broncos, who are still trying to tackle Leonard Fournette from last week.
 Ekeler should be the better of the two in PPR, but he's now risky given a reduced workload.
 I'd expect Ekeler to max out at 15 total touches this week.